Publishing academic books

 So what can you expect from the whole process of publishing a monograph?
 This video gives you an overview of the key stages.

 Here are the answers for the Open Access publishers activity.
-They were gathered on 17 April 2020 and may have changes slightly since.
+They were gathered on 18 September 2023 and may have changed slightly since.